pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2020-10-15-laziness-vs-hackish-productivity.md

 A small step that I'm taking right now is to delete all my old Trello lists & past goals.
 I never deleted them in the past because I would cherish them all as accomplishments.
 So just tossing them away might help shed of that baggage.
 Something else that I'm trying to do now is to include others in my "selfish" list of goals.
 Sharing my learnings on this blog with others can be one way of doing just that.

-So these are some of my (half-baked?) thoughts around using productivity hacks and tools in your personal life.
+So these are some of my (half-baked) thoughts around using productivity hacks and tools in your personal life.
 You can use these tools to hack / fool your mind into the trap of productivity and ambition.
 This trap is mostly beneficial to you but it can end up creating new problems as well.
-If you agree or disagree with any of these opinions let me know in the comments section as well!
+If you agree or disagree with any of these opinions, let me know in the comments section below!